hikogui/hikogui/docs/how_to/how_to_make_custom_widgets.md

  - When the operating system determines that a key press causes a partial character being typed.
     1. The partial-grapheme keyboard event is send to the widget with keyboard focus.
     2. If the event is unhandled send it to the parent widget, until it is handled.
- - Any key event will be translated into a `tt::keyboard_key`, this event is also send before or after a (partial-) grapheme event was send.
+ - Any key event will be translated into a `hi::keyboard_key`, this event is also send before or after a (partial-) grapheme event was send.
     1. The key event is send to the widget with keyboard focus.
     2. If the event is unhandled send it to the parent widget, until it is handled.
-    3. If the event is still unhandled translate the `tt::keyboard_key` into zero or more `tt::command` using the `*.keybinds.json` files.
+    3. If the event is still unhandled translate the `hi::keyboard_key` into zero or more `hi::command` using the `*.keybinds.json` files.
     4. Handle the commands in sequential order, until an command-event is handled:
        1. The command event is send to the widget with keyboard focus.